 - Women at War exhibition

-- Marvel at the medals and honours earned by former Signallers
+- Medals and honours earned by Signallers

 - Transmit your own message in morse code

-- Create your own radio relay
+- Create a radio relay

 - Experience life in an Afghanistan Compound